byggstyrning/ifctester-revit/README.md

 ### 4. Launch Revit

 1. Open Revit 2025
-2. Click the "Execute" button in the WebAecRevit ribbon panel
+2. Click the "Execute" button in the IfcTesterRevit ribbon panel
 3. The dockable pane will open showing the web application

 ## Development